Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/about/about.md

 title: Lac Notre-Dame et Usher Association
 description: About Lac Notre-Dame and Usher Lake Association
 date: 2021-03-22T13:10:52-05:00
-basepath:about/index.html
+basepath:main index.html
 ---

-## The Association and what we do / L'association et ses activités
+## The Association and what we do - L'association et ses activités

 The mission of the Association is to promote, protect and preserve the quality of Lac Notre Dame and Usher Lake and the watershed environment of the Lakes to ensure their continued use and enjoyment by all.